Rocklobster84/rocklobster84.github.io/index.md

 # Code Review
 Before re-working these three projects I completed a code review as a starting point for my work.
 As you will see, none of these programs really worked anymore so I had a challenge ahead of me.
 <iframe width="560" height="315" src="https://www.youtube.com/embed/OhfPLNst_Uo" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+# Software Design and Engineering
+For the first artifact of my ePortfolio I chose to re-work a program from a couple of years ago that was a calculator that helped determine how much paint to purchase based on square footage.
+I believe including this program in my ePortfolio helps show my flexibility with being able to work with more than one language.
+I selected this artifact because it could be turned in to a web application which aligns with my professional goals.
+This completed program shows my ability to convert an application that is run in a console, convert it to another language, and then put a front-end on it.
+I added some details to it as well such as adding in output for how many quarts would be needed since that is another common purchasing option for paint.

+I believe I met all of the objectives I planned on with this program.
+The program has been converted from Java to Python and now has a front-end interface to use.
+While preparing to create the new program I realized that the old version was no longer functioning.
+However, the basic logic was still there to work from.
+I also realized that it was repeating information because it returned the number of gallons and the number of cans which were the same.
+Therefore, I re-worked the actual functionality and what it returned.
+In order to do this, I had to learn how to use Flask which is a micro web framework that is written in Python.
+This took a little bit of time to learn but I was able to pick up the basics of the framework and retrieving data from forms fairly quickly.